StackVista/stackstate-docs/setup/agent/docker.md

 ### Log files

-Docker logs for the StackState Agent V2 container can be followed using the command:
+Docker logs for the Rancher Observability Agent V2 container can be followed using the command:

 ```text
 docker logs -f stackstate-agent
 ```

-Inside the running container, StackState Agent V2 logs are in the following files:
+Inside the running container, Rancher Observability Agent V2 logs are in the following files:

 * `/var/log/stackstate-agent/agent.log`
 * `/var/log/stackstate-agent/process-agent.log`